-This section will include the operational descriptions and use cases for the potential technical services identified in the description for Maritime Service for VTS.

-If needed further technical services can be added.
+This paragraph will describe the use cases and operational descriptions for potential technical services identified in the domain of Maritime Services for VTS.
+The technical services are not limited, if needed further technical services can be added.

-Consideration should also be on the timeframe when the services can be implemented, including the potential use of intermediate solutions before standardised technical services, based on S-100 product specifications, are available.

 The description for Maritime Service 1 - Vessel traffic service (VTS) list several different potential Technical Services associated with the Maritime Service.
 These Technical Services can be divided into VTS-specific services and services developed within other Maritime Services.
+This guideline only focus on the VTS-specific technical services under the remit of IALA; MS 1 VTS.

 Technical services are needed to coordinate a seamless combination between different product specifications.
 Information provided using S-100 based product specifications is brought together by technical services to deliver a Maritime Service.
 IALA G1128 gives guidance on how to make specifications of e-Navigation Technical Services.
 A Maritime Service (MS) can be implemented by one or more e-Navigation Technical Services.

-It its envisioned that a large number of proposed services within not only the VTS domain will need, use, compute, communicate route and schedule information such as Weather routing, Pilot Routes/passage plans, Ice navigation services, Fleet management, Remote operations, Reporting, Costal surveillance and many other use cases, they are not included here god dammit!
+It its envisioned that a large number of proposed services within not only the VTS domain will need, use, compute, communicate route and schedule information such as Weather routing, Pilot Routes/passage plans, Ice navigation services, Fleet management, Remote operations, Reporting, Coastal surveillance and many other use cases.

 VTS Specific Technical Services